w3champions/map-updater-scripts/README.md

 * The newly created maps will be saved into `./maps/w3c_maps/output`

 ## Additional info
-When maps are removed from the W3Champions map pool, they should be moved from the `current` directory to `old`.
+When maps are removed from the W3Champions map pool, they should be moved from the `current` directory to `unused`.
 This way they won't be processed by the script, but the clean maps are still preserved for later use.